SyncServerII/iOSBasics/RE-DESIGN.md

 Even if we have to take some strong opinions about conflict resolution.

 ## Need to reconsider UUID collisions.
+If there is a collision, it will occur on the server.
+We need to be able to inform the client so it can update its records.

 ## Overall "master version" model-- this is constraining.
 And could use a more general model.
+Some different possible levels: file file group-- do file groups have versions? sharing group-- which is where I think I have it right now-- I think each sharing group has a master version.

 ## Permission model.
 Rethink.
 I'd like to have this more general.
 E.g., to be able to make one file completely public.